 My mother-in-law is the queen of making deviled eggs.
 Every Easter I can count on her to whip up a classic batch and rarely is there any left by the time dinner is served.
-They are a smash hit.
 I kind of ride the fence when it comes to deviled eggs.
-Most of the time I really have to be in the mood to eat them but when I am in the mood… I eat like 8.
+Most of the time I really have to be in the mood to eat them but when I am in the mood I eat like 8.
 Okay, 9.
 Don’t judge me.

-These herbalicious and goat cheese deviled eggs are so utterly fabulous.
-Creamy, bursting with fresh herbs like parsley and tarragon (<— Ohhhmyyygosh!) and a subtle crunch from the green onion.
-Oh and staying true to myself… I had 8*.
+These herbaceous goat cheese deviled eggs are so fabulous.
+Because what’s not too love about creamy, bursting with fresh herbs like parsley and tarragon meets a subtle crunch from the green onion?
+It’s basically a party for your tastebuds.

 Earlier in the morning I hard boiled a dozen eggs.
 I have fool-proof method to avoid those overcooked green yolks and the step-by-step post showing you how here.